aristovinceselvanathan/TIPS/src/Assignment1/Readme.md

 Addition Method: This method takes the two inputs as integer and returns the integer of addition of two operands.<br>
 Subtraction Method: This method takes the two inputs as integer and returns the integer of subtraction of two operands.<br>
 Multiplication Method: This method takes the two inputs as integer and returns the integer of multiplication of two operands.<br>
-Division Method: This method takes the two inputs as integer and returns the integer of division of two operands.<br>
+Division Method: This method takes the two inputs as integer and returns the quotient of two operands.<br>

 ## Approach
 To create this program, I followed these steps: